Clean power to the people

 Alternative energy sources

-Powering and heating your home with alternative energy sources sounds like a no-brainer when it comes to going green, but deciding which kind of fuel is right for you isn't as simple.
+Powering and heating your home with clean energy sources sounds like a no-brainer when it comes to going green, but deciding which kind of fuel is right for you isn't as simple.
+Solar power?
 Wind power?
 Hydropower?
 Geothermal power?--active or passive?
 It's overwhelming--and it's enough to stop you before you even get started.

 Green energy alternatives